CypherBabel-Lab/bito-indexer-canisters/README.md

 # bito-indexer-canisters

-An onchain indexer(ord) on the Internet Computer
+An on-chain indexer(ord) on the Internet Computer

 ## Deploy